tus/tusd/docs/hooks.md

     // it is ignored.
 Use the HTTPResponse field to send details about the stop
     // to the client.
     "StopUpload": true

+	// In case of pre-access or pre-create (when Upload-Concat), reject access to uploads.
+	// When true, http request will end with 403 status code by default, changeable with
+	// HTTPResponse override
+    "RejectAccess": false,
 }
 ```